biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Introduction"></a>
 ### Introduction

 This package is free to use and is specific for the diagnosis of viruses in plants.
-It was carried out in order to strengthen the programs of genetic improvement, quarantine surveillance and certification of planting material.
+It was carried out in order to strengthen the programs of genetic improvement , quarantine surveillance and certification of planting material.

 <a name="supported"></a>
 ### Supported files